cloudfoundry-tutorials/cf4devs/site/content/application-basics/environment-variables.md

 ## Adding Environment Variables to the Manifest

 To ensure the environment variables are configured correctly on every push, be sure to add them to the manifest.
-If you take a look at the `training-app` manifest, you'll see that the app already has one environment variable set called `GOPACKAGENAME`.
+Update your copy of the manifest to add an `env` block containing settings for the three `TRAINING_KEY_*` values previously set manually via `cf set-env`.

-Update your local copy of the manifest to include the three `TRAINING_KEY_*` values previously set manually via `cf set-env`.
+> **Hint**: If you are unsure of the syntax for adding environment variables in the manifest, you can see an example by generating a new manifest using the `cf create-app-manifest` command.

 Delete the existing `training-app` and re-deploy using the updated manifest, and check that the environment variables are correct.

-> NOTE: You should avoid putting secrets directly in the manifest.
+> Note: You should avoid putting secrets directly in the manifest.
 Instead, use variables in the manifest and store secrets outside of source control.

 ## Unsetting Environment Variables